p-conrad/iot-energy-meter/Readme.md

 * In your PLC project, set up a Modbus slave and connect it to your controller.
 Add data points for all values you want to publish and cyclically fill them using the WagoAppPowerMeasurement library.
   You can then use your favourite Modbus tool or library to read and further process them.
-Jonas Neubert gave a really entertaining talk on this topic [here](https://www.youtube.com/watch?v=EMkWRlbpJsk).
+Jonas Neubert gave an entertaining talk on this topic [here](https://www.youtube.com/watch?v=EMkWRlbpJsk).
 * Try [Node-RED](https://nodered.org/), a graphical low-code programming environment for connecting devices and more.
-WAGO distributes [their own custom version](https://github.com/WAGO/node-red-iot) with some useful packages preinstalled and there is also a library to map some common modules and a tutorial video available [here](https://flows.nodered.org/node/node-red-contrib-remote-io) and [here](https://www.youtube.com/watch?v=9syAlOw6a_A).
+WAGO distributes [their custom version](https://github.com/WAGO/node-red-iot) with some useful packages preinstalled and there is also a library to map some common modules and a tutorial video available [here](https://flows.nodered.org/node/node-red-contrib-remote-io) and [here](https://www.youtube.com/watch?v=9syAlOw6a_A).